 By the time you complete the academic and internship requirements for your Computer Information Technology degree, you will be able to:

-- Compare and contrast different computer technologies including networks, servers, programming languages and database systems.
+- Implement effective business solutions across an organization that demonstrates appropriate consideration of alternative computer technologies, including networks, servers, programming languages and database systems.

 - Plan, analyze, design and construct information systems to identified specifications, using clear and efficient code in the relevant programming language(s).